Organizational Development and Change

 An Open Learning Faculty Member is available to assist students.
 Primary communication is through the Learning Environment's "Mail" tool or by phone.
 Students will receive the necessary contact information when starting the course.

-To successfully complete the course, students must achieve 50% or higher on the overall course and achieve a passing grade of 50% or higher on the mandatory Final project.
+To successfully complete the course, students must achieve a passing grade of 50% or higher on the overall course, and 50% or higher on the final mandatory project.

 |Assignment 1: Overview of Major Change||10%|